withastro/astro/.changeset/little-cars-exist.md

 '@astrojs/prefetch': minor
 ---

-Adds option to prefetch links only if a user hovers over it
+Adds the option to prefetch a link only when it is hovered or focused.